EmilieStewartJones/random/README.md

 # Ci2D3 functions

 ## f.subset
 This function queries a subset of the database and creates a dataframe.
-The calving year as well as the weeks since calving may be specified.
+Time, location and size of ice islands may be specified.
 This function must be used when querying a table to be used in f.Spatialdf and by extension f.igraph_s because it creates the geom1 column.

  #### Input:
- - calvingyr: the year of calving event.
+ - calvingyr: A single or multiple years during which the original calving event occured.
 If none are specified, all will be used
  - calvingloc: A single or multiple orginal calving locations.
 If none are specified, all will be used
- - wk_num: - requires a vector of 2, where the 1st element is the earliest week and the 2nd is the latest week
-           - If nothing is given, all weeks will be taken
+ - wk_num: Requires a vector of 2, where the 1st element is the earliest desired week number since original calving and the 2nd is the last.
+If nothing is given, all weeks will be taken
- - size: - requires a vector of 2, where the 1st element is the smallest area (Km2) and the 2nd is the latest area (km2)
-         - If nothing is given, all sizes will be taken
+ - size: Requires a vector of 2, where the 1st element is the smallest area (Km2) and the 2nd is the latest area (km2).
+If nothing is given, all sizes will be taken
- - loc_x: - requires a vector of 2, where the 1st element is the min x coord (UTM) and the 2nd is the max x coord (UTM)
-          - If nothing is given, all islands will be taken
+ - loc_x: Requires a vector of 2, where the 1st element is the min x coord (UTM) and the 2nd is the max x coord (UTM).
+If nothing is given, all islands will be taken
- - loc_y: - requires a vector of 2, where the 1st element is the min y coord (UTM) and the 2nd is the max y coord (UTM)
-          - If nothing is given, all islands will be taken
+ - loc_y: Requires a vector of 2, where the 1st element is the min y coord (UTM) and the 2nd is the max y coord (UTM).
+If nothing is given, all islands will be taken
  #### Output:
  - A dataframe with all columns and a subset of rows

  #### TO DO:
- - [ ] Add location subseting
- - [ ] Would like to add some more functionality
  - [ ] Try to get f.drift to use this function

 ## f.igraph